freifunk-cambridge/freifunk-cambridge.github.io/existing.md

 Once you select "BTWi-fi" once, BT bank on the fact you won't forget the network and will just close the payment page.
 In this case, the page will pop up automatically when you're in a coverage area, so you'll have to close it each time.
 So if you've accidentally clicked on this network, you should click that "Forget" button as soon as possible.

 A much better connectivity option is 4G.
 It costs about the same for a month of 4G or a couple of days of BT WiFi, and 4G truely is nearly everywhere.
 So if you are looking for internet everywhere 4G is the answer, not BT WiFi.

+### Virgin Media (although thankfully it's secure anyway)
+Virgin Media, another broadband provider, also has a network broadcasting from their customer's routers for other customers to use.
+But, luckily, this one is secured so you won't just connect by accident.
+There's also no option to buy access, and only other Virgin Media customers or customers abroad of partner providers can access it.
+If you do have access to this for free, we can't recommend for you to never use it, as it won't cost you anything.
+But you'll get pretty low speeds and it probably won't be the best WiFi.